 3 Rinsing and Drying

 Once you’re satisfied and think you’ve got it all covered, it is time to step back and let it air dry.
 If it’s fully saturated it’s probably going to drip everywhere.
-We recommend you to cover the workspace beforehand with trash bags, a plastic tablecloth, or newspaper.
+We recommend you covering the workspace beforehand with trash bags, a plastic tablecloth, or newspaper.
 Save your table!

 Give it at least an hour to dry.
 Sometimes it might take a little bit longer, depending on how thick and long the hair is.
 Once you can touch the wig and not get dye all over your hands, it’s probably dry!